 Chapter 2 - THE SURVEILLANCE STATE OF EMERGENCY

-Chapter 2 comprises a brief hisptyr of state surveillance, commencing in colonial Massachussets before the American Revolution, and leading right through the World Wars of the 21st Century, completing the story with the mass amounts of unwarranted state surveillance carrid out by today's governments, their reasons for doing so and the various 'bulk personal datasets' and other information upon us they now routinly collect and carry.
+Chapter 2 comprises a brief history of state surveillance, commencing in colonial Massachussets before the American Revolution and leading through the World Wars of the 20th Century, completing the story with the mass amounts of unwarranted state surveillance carried out by today's governments, their reasons for doing so and the various 'bulk personal datasets' and other information upon us they now routinely collect and carry.

 Chapter 3 - COLLECT IT ALL - THE CASE OF EDWARD SNOWDEN

-This chapter is not a biography of Edward Snowden but a detailed look at his careful releases, their implications and the many priapically and butchly named programmes he revealed that are being operated by the major state surveillance powers in the world.
+This chapter is not a biography of Edward Snowden but a look at his releases, their implications and the many butchly named programmes he revealed that are being operated by the major state surveillance powers in the world.
 Included also is new research into some of these programs, through use of Snowden's own material.

 Chapter 4 - INTERNET FOR SALE

-As well as state surveillance we must be aware of corportae data collection, which is just as potentially harmful, if not more so.
-This chapter looks at copyright and other issues by examinign the cases of the Pirate Bay and Kim Dotcom, both of whom continue to challeneg what now appear to be outdated orthodoxies.
+As well as state surveillance we must be aware of corporate data collection, which is just as potentially harmful, if not more so.
+This chapter looks at copyright and other issues by examining the cases of the Pirate Bay and Kim Dotcom, both of whom continue to challenge outdated commercial and legal orthodoxies.

 Chapter 5 - THE VALUED PRESS